Codecademy/docs/content/general/concepts/Yukihiro_Matsumoto/Yukihiro_Matsumoto.md

 ## Writing

-In 2001, Matz published a book called _Ruby in a Nutshell_, and _The Ruby Programming Language_ book published in 2008.
+In 2001, Matz published a book called _Ruby in a Nutshell_, and in 2008 he published _The Ruby Programming Language_.
 His demeanor has brought about a motto in the Ruby community: _"Matz is nice and so we are nice,"_ commonly abbreviated as MINASWAN.